Romero027/bookinfo-grpc/README.md

 ## Installation

-You can use `. ./scripts/k8s_setup.sh` and `. ./install.sh` to install/build kubernetes, istio, and wrk/wrk2.
+You can use `. ./scripts/k8s_setup.sh` and `. ./install.sh` to install/build kubernetes, istio, and wrk/wrk2, change `config.sh` if needed.

 ## Build docker images and push them to docker hub